Section Awards:

 Elizabeth Swan Memorial Award

-The purpose of this award is to recognize an individual for his/her/their dedication and contribution to the discpline of synchronized skating in their section.
+The purpose of this award is to recognize an individual for his/her/their dedication and contribution to the discipline of synchronized skating in their section.

-• Reflect the charactistics of Elizabeth Swan - dedication, perseverance, committment, passion and spirt.
+• Reflect the characteristics of Elizabeth Swan - dedication, perseverance, commitment, passion and spirit

-• A srong desire and interest in promoting the sport of synchronized skating within and beyond the skating community.
+• A strong desire and interest in promoting the sport of synchronized skating within and beyond the skating community

-• An individual who has given at least two (2) years to the discipline of synchronized skating in a volunteer capacity.
+• An individual who has given at least 2 years to the discipline of synchronized skating in a volunteer capacity

 Nomination form available here: https://skatecanada.wufoo.com/forms/elizabeth-swan-memorial-award/